 But what exactly happens?

 It turns out when you attempt to lose fat by cutting out calories your body adjusts to the calories that are decreased.

-This restriction places your body through a number of hormonal, metabolic, and behavioral adaptations that reduces your energy output, in a bid to save energy.
+This restriction places your body through a number of hormonal, metabolic, and behavioral adaptations that reduce your energy output, in a bid to save energy.

 To put it differently, if you consume fewer calories than you burn, your body adjusts by burning fewer calories.

 It usually means the caloric deficit which you make at the beginning of the diet reduces over time until there is no caloric deficit.

 This explains why fat loss stops and slows down after some days.